uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

 # Basic Security Setup

-Security Groups can and should be added as needed.
+Using SSH with your instances requires following the steps on this page.
+At a minimum, an SSH security group and at least one keypair must be created.
+Other security groups can and should be added as needed.

 ## Creating a Security Group